Gill Gatfield

 Gill Gatfield (born 1963) is a New Zealand sculptor; she was formerly a lawyer specialising in equality and diversity.

 Biography

 Gatfield grew up in Kawerau, one of five daughters.
 Her mother was a maths teacher and her father taught science.

 Law

 Gatfield completed a law degree at the University of Auckland.
-She initially worked in legal practice, then in non-governmental organizations and the Ministry of Women's Affairs.
+She initially worked in legal practice, then in non-governmental organisations and the Ministry of Women's Affairs.
 At the Ministry she worked on policy development including pornography law reform, child support tax, employment discrimination, and women in combat.
 In 1993, she founded Equity Works Ltd, investigating complaints of harassment and discrimination, and advised government and private sector organisations on equality and diversity strategies.
 Gatfield also received a research scholarship from the New Zealand Law Society to study issues related to women in law and in 1996 published Without prejudice: women in the law, which was re-published in 2011 as a Heritage Collection Title.